 Blood Pressure Monitoring on Galaxy Watch 3

-The new Galaxy Watch 3 features a cuffless built-in blood pressure monitor that can help you get a BP reading.
+The new Galaxy Watch 3 features a cuffless built-in blood pressure monitor to help you get a BP reading.

 According to WHO, An estimated 1.13 billion people worldwide have hypertension, most (two-thirds) living in low- and middle-income countries.

-Integrating Blood Pressure, Activity, location, weather and more
+Integrating Blood Pressure, Activity, location, weather, and more

-Did you know that Shoveling snow is a known cause for heart attacks – the increase in blood pressure combined with cold air constricting arteries creates the right environment for it to happen?
+Did you know that shoveling snow is a known cause for heart attacks – the increase in blood pressure combined with cold air constricting arteries creates the right environment for it to happen?